Where to meet your lessons

 Insurance is not included in your lesson cost and it is each participant’s responsibility to take out their own insurance.

-ZigZag can re-sell “Leisure Sports insurance” offered by La Compagnie du Sport.
-This private insurance covers rescue and repatriation should it be required, along with the costs of unused lessons and lift passes.
-Like the Forfait+, this insurance will not cover medical costs (you will need your own separate medical insurance for this).
+ZigZag can also on-sell “Leisure Sports insurance” offered by La Compagnie du Sport.
+This insurance covers rescue and repatriation should it be required, along with the costs of unused lessons and lift passes.
 You can also take out “insurance against cancellation”, an option that will cover the cost of your lessons/guiding if you choose to cancel your reservation (or your entire holiday) of your own accord.

 We highly recommend taking out insurance that will cover the cost of your lessons/guiding should you be unable to attend a scheduled session for any reason (injury, illness, holiday cancellation or other) as ZigZag will not be able to refund unattended lessons that are cancelled less than 28 days prior to your first lesson starting (please see our Terms and Conditions).